jcksnvllxr80/SideScroller/README.md

 1. Download Epic Games Launcher for the inter-webs
 2. Will have to sign up for an account
 3. download and install Unreal Engine (for this project, we use 5.2.1)
-4. crank up UE5 and direct it to the project
-5. Hit the little `play` button to run the game

 ### Getting Started